 In the first year of a Joint Honours degree programme study is split equally between the two disciplines.
 Following this you have the option to alter the balance of your study, meaning that you could change to a major-minor weighting.
 In your final year you have the option to maintain your second-year balance, switch your major subject to your other discipline or revert to an equal balance.
 If you wish, you can maintain an equal balance throughout your degree.
 This flexibility allows you to tailor the course throughout your degree programme, once you have had the time and experience to consider where your strengths and interests lie.
 The list of modules below are based on studying half of your modules (60 credits) in History and half in History of Art (60 credits).

-- Practising History A: Skills in History
+- Practising History A: Skills in History (10 credits)

-- Practising History B: Approaches to History
+- Practising History B: Approaches to History (10 credits)

 - Discovering the Middle Ages

 - Reformation, Rebellion and Revolution: Making of the Modern World 1500-1800

 - Living in the Middle Ages (20 credits)